nikeshnaik/interactive-comments/README.md

 2. The more complex structure the more CSS needs to modularised

+3. While using templates, try querySelector to get parent class of template and appendChild.
+Since Templates have unique classes.

+4. Use Map of array functions as possible.

 ### Continued development

 1. Layout is done which extends with new replies and new comments.
 Need to add User Comment.